Triarite/CollegeMarketplace305/docs/ABTEST.md

 - recommended_tap – whether the user interacts with the recommended tab

-- recommended_view– how long the user views the overall recommded tab
+- recommended_view– how long the user views the overall recommended tab

 - recommended_item_view – how long a user views a recommnded item

 - recommended_buy – whether a user buys a recommended item
+-
-- experiment_buy – how msny products a user with a recommended tab purchases during the experiment
+- experiment_buy – how many products a user with a recommended tab purchases during the experiment

 - Duration: 30 days